Fire Department Logo

 Fire Department Symbol

 Now it is commonly thought that the Fire Department logo depicts the Maltese cross: an eight-pointed figure of four V-shaped elements connected at the center of the sharp angles.
-This cross was borrowed from the Knights Hospitallers, who decorated their armor to distinguish each other on the battlefield.
+This cross was borrowed from the Knights Hospitallers, who decorated their armor to distinguish themselves on the battlefield.
 Metal plates completely covered warriors’ faces, so they did not understand who was an associate or an enemy in front of them.

 During battles, the knights involuntarily had to put out fires because their main adversaries, the Saracens, had learned to use fire as a weapon.
 So they earned the title of firefighters, and the Maltese cross became a symbol of protection.
 According to historical records, it was first adopted as the emblem of the New York Fire Department in the mid-1860s.

 According to another version, the firefighter logo depicts an entirely different sign, the Florian cross.
-It is more consistent in form because it consists of four shaped “petals” lined up along a circular center.
-This eight-pointed cross appeared in the 4th century when a Roman officer Florian created several fire brigades on behalf of the army leadership.
+It is more consistent in form because it consists of four shaped “petals” arranged around a circular center.
+This eight-pointed cross appeared in the 4th century when a Roman officer, Florian, created several fire brigades on behalf of the army leadership.
 They were not the only ones, but the best in the city.
 Florian was executed because of his religious views, and later Christians recognized him as a saint.
 He is now the world-famous patron saint of firefighters.

-The center circle is occupied by a whole set of firefighting equipment, including a helmet, ax, and horn, which was used in the olden days to signal fires.
+The center circle is occupied by a whole set of firefighting equipment, including a helmet, ax, and horn, which were used in the olden days to signal fires.
 In the background, you can see the crossed bugles and ladder, but they look different from the similar elements on the right side.
 First, they are not three-dimensional but two-dimensional.
 Secondly, they do not have black hooks on their ends.

 Font and Colors